jfritzinger/FritzingerCarney2025-WBTIN/README.md

 ### Generating Figures

 Run ```generate_figs.m``` with an input of the figure to be generated.
-For convienence, preprocessed data is included in the data folder due to lengthy compute times for some analyses.
+For convenience, preprocessed data is included in the data folder due to lengthy compute times for some analyses.
 Functions for each figure, including supplemental material, are found in the _"figures"_ folder.